iMPACT-erosion/iMPACT-erosion.github.io/index.md

 The iMPACT Start is a set of Notebooks explaining and implementing the starting soil erosion modelling tasks:
 &nbsp;a.
 Preprocessing of input data: Addressing data gaps in climate records, spatial data interpolation, and resolving digital elevation model (DEM) sinks.
 b.
 Catchment delineation:  This includes calculating flow accumulation areas and establishing flow routing.
-&nbsp;c.
+|c.
 Effective rainfall estimation: Assessing rainfall interception by canopy cover to determine effective rainfall.
 &nbsp;d.
 Soil detachment by rainfall: Modeling the detachment of soil particles due to rainfall impact.
 &nbsp;e.
 Soil moisture and surface runoff simulation: Predicting soil moisture dynamics and simulating surface runoff.
 &nbsp;f.
 Soil transport and sedimentation by surface runoff: Modeling the transport and deposition of soil particles carried by surface runoff.